smarter-sh/community/wg-ai-gateway/charter.md

 * Developing whole "AI Gateway" solutions.
-This group will focus on enabling existing and new solutions to be more easily deployed and managed on Kubernetes, not creating any new Gateways.
+This group will focus on enabling existing and new solutions to be more easily deployed and managed on Smarter, not creating any new Gateways.

 * Any specific kind of hardware support is generally out of scope.